stclib/STC/examples/README.md

   chash_ex_destroy(&m6);
 }
 ```
 CHash map uses personview_hash() for hash value calculations, and the personview_compare() for equality checks.
-The chash_ex_destroy() function will free CStrings name, surname and the value for each item in the map, in addition to the CMap hash table itself.
+The chash_ex_destroy() function will free CStrings name, surname and the value for each item in the map, in addition to the CHash map table itself.